mesosphere/dcos-docs-site/pages/dkp/kommander/2.2/dkp-upgrade/index.md

 navigationTitle: DKP upgrade
 title: How to upgrade DKP
 menuWeight: 8
-excerpt: Upgrade Kommander and Konvoy to the latest versions and benefit from the full DKP experience
+excerpt: Upgrade DKP to the latest versions and benefit from the full DKP experience
 beta: false
 ---